sezginerdem/p01-petclinic-microservices-app-CI-CD-Kubernetes-DockerSwarm/Presentation_Petclinic.md

   7. Vet Server
   8. Visit Service

-Fly veri tabani kullanilan cloud native bir uygulamadir.
+It is a cloud native application using Fly database.

 ### Development Diagram
 ***